 Proof of Network Adequacy Requirements and Reporting.

-(a) A pharmacy benefit manager’s network shall be reasonably adequate, shall provide for convenient patient access to pharmacies within a reasonable distance from a patient’s residence and shall not be comprised only of mail order benefits but have a mix of mail order and physical stores in this state.
+(a) A pharmacy benefit manager’s network shall be reasonably adequate, shall provide for convenient patient access to pharmacies within a reasonable distance from a patient’s residence and shall not be comprised only of mail order pharmacy benefits but have a mix of mail order and physical stores in this state.

 (b) A pharmacy benefit manager shall provide a network report describing the pharmacy benefit manager’s network and the mix of mail-order to physical stores in this state in a time and manner required as prescribed by the commissioner.
 A pharmacy benefit manager’s network shall include a detailed description of any separate, sub-networks for specialty drugs.

-(c) Failure to provide a timely report may result in the suspension or revocation of a pharmacy benefit manager’s license by the commissioner.
+(c) Failure to provide a timely report or meet the network adequacy standards provided in subparagraph (a) of this paragraph may result in the suspension, revocation, or denial of a pharmacy benefit manager’s license by the commissioner.

 (d) A pharmacy benefit manager may not require a pharmacy or pharmacist, as a condition for participating in the pharmacy benefit manager’s network, to obtain or maintain accreditation, or credentialing that is inconsistent with, more stringent than, or in addition to state requirements for licensure or other relevant federal or state standards.

 Drafting Note: States may not be able to include mail order to meet network adequacy or other standards to meet regulatory reporting standards.

+Drafting Note: States may consider adding a waiver provision for applicants and licensees unable to meet the network adequacy requirements under this subsection.

-H. Requirements After Inactivation of License.
+K. Requirements After Inactivation of License.

 The pharmacy benefit manager shall maintain a surety and errors and omissions bonds for a period of at least one year immediately following the surrender, non-renewal or revocation of the license.